Virginia boy, 9, crushed by motorized room partition at elementary school

 In a letter sent to parents obtained by FOX5, Franconia Elementary Principal Terri Edmunds-Heard said she was "deeply saddened" by Wesley's death.

 "We will miss Wesley very much," she wrote.
-"He was an endearing child whose bright smile and enthusiasm for school inspired the love of all who knew him.
+"He was an endearing child whose bright smile and enthusiasm for school inspired the love of all who knew him."

 Edmunds-Heard said there will be counselors at Franconia to support students, staff, and parents in the days ahead.
-"The team will help our classroom teachers talk with students and handle their questions and reactions."
+"The team will help our classroom teachers talk with students and handle their questions and reactions," she wrote in her letter.

 Fairfax County Public Schools Superintendent Scott Brabrand said in a statement to FOX5 that the school district is "working closely" with law enforcement to review the accident, and "to review safety protocols and procedures."